aws-powertools/powertools-lambda-typescript/docs/features/event-handler/rest.md

 ##### Using Regex Patterns

-You can use standard [Regular Expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions){target="_blank" rel="nofollow"} in your route definitions, for example:
+You can use standard [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Regular_expressions){target="_blank" rel="nofollow"} in your route definitions, for example:

 | Pattern   | Description                              | Examples                                                    |
 |-----------|------------------------------------------|-------------------------------------------------------------|